Aaron-Speedy/Sugondese/README.md

 </details>

 #### Conjugation
 To conjugate a word in Sugondese, you find the vowel of the base form of the word and replace it with the corresponding vowel of the form you are conjugating to.
-For example, the base word wad means food and to eat.
-In order to conjugate it into the verb form, you replace a with i, resulting in wid.
+For example, the base word  means food and to eat.
+In order to conjugate it into the verb form, you replace a with i, resulting in klid.
 The 6 conjugation patterns in Sugondese are:
 - a/u = noun
 - i/o = verb